Coronavirus: 326 more cases reported with 152 in Dublin, 22 in Donegal

 In the last 10 days, testing has remained steady at around 20/1000 people per week, while cases have almost doubled.

-Most of the new cases in the last seven days are in Belfast (350), followed by Londonderry and Strabane (242) and Newry, Mourne and Down (160).
+Most of the new cases in the last seven days are in Belfast (350), followed by Derry and Strabane (242) and Newry, Mourne and Down (160).